-At 31 March 2022 the net pensions' liability of the CC, calculated by the actuary, is £4,547m (an increase of £127m over the previous year's figure of £4,419m).
-The net liability is split between the Local Government Pension Scheme (£146m) and the Police Pension Schemes (£4,401m).
+At 31 March 2023 the net pensions' liability of the CC, calculated by the actuary, is £2,867m (an reduction of £1,671m over the previous year's figure of £4,401m).
+The net liability is split between the Local Government Pension Scheme (£0m) and the Police Pension Schemes (£2,867m).
 The police schemes are unfunded, i.e. no investments or other assets exist to offset future liabilities.
+The LGPS net liability is currently shown as nil following an asset ceiling calculation in line with IFRIC 14 Requirements.